Xue-Shangqi-1104/XueShangqi1104/README.md

 ### Hi there 👋

+My name is Shangqi Xue and I go by Shang.
+I am interested in learning about how to make your programs more efficient and I'm currently not working on anything.
+My hobby is creating 3-D models in blender.

 <!--
 **XueShangqi1104/XueShangqi1104** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.